codesilva/codesilva.github.io/_drafts/pitch-hermes.md

 - some of my main concerns were to build something that tells what it is about, that scales itself but also scales the team
 - so I got my knowledge on architecture pushed to its limits, and they weren't that expanded

-## Conventional web application architecture - you believe you know
+## Conventional web application architecture

 - Architectural patterns tell you about the organization and boundaries of your application.
 - A thing I like in software arcthitecture is that it is like a map.
 It guides you how you can walk in the application, how you can change it.
 It scales your team